JDDoesDev/presentations/osmi.md

 ## ISOLATION

+Note:
-We're often put on projects by ourselves, work remotely, or have little interaction with coworkers
+- We're often put on projects by ourselves, work remotely, or have little interaction with coworkers

-Note: Developers, at least the ones I've dealt with, are a certain kind of people.
-Sometimes we don't always relate to others the way that we see them relating to each other.
-Mention how remote work, although it allows flexibility, can cause feelings of isolation.
+- Developers, at least the ones I've dealt with, are a certain kind of people.
+- Sometimes we don't always relate to others the way that we see them relating to each other.
+- Mention how remote work, although it allows flexibility, can cause feelings of isolation.

 <!--s-->
 <!-- .slide: data-background-color="#888f79" -->

 ## PERFECTIONISTS

-Usually, we don't like to put out crap code.
+Note: Usually, we don't like to put out crap code.
 We prefer things to be perfect, but...

 <!--s-->
 <!-- .slide: data-background-color="#888f79" -->

 ## WORK NEVER ENDS

+Note:
-We have job security, but there are always bugs, feature requests, or any number of issues that keep projects from ever being complete.
+- We have job security, but there are always bugs, feature requests, or any number of issues that keep projects from ever being complete.

-Note:  By the time you get to a point where you think you're done and your issue queue is empty, it's time for a reskin or rebuild.
+- By the time you get to a point where you think you're done and your issue queue is empty, it's time for a reskin or rebuild.
 For those of us who are completionists, this can be really stressful

 <!--s-->
 <!-- .slide: data-background-color="#888f79" -->